Snapshots 2021: A Yearbook for DO-IT Participants

 This publication facilitates communication among DO‑IT Scholars, Pals, and Mentors.
 DO‑IT Scholars are high school students with disabilities who are preparing for college and careers.
-They have interests in challenging fields that include science, mathematics, engineering, technology, and business.
-They attend our Summer Study program at UW in Seattle, participate in internships and leadership activities, and take part in an e-community year-round.
-Additional high school students with disabilities, the DO‑IT Pals, join this e-community.
-When Scholars move on to college, they become DO‑IT Ambassadors, sharing their experiences with the younger Pals and Scholars.
+They have interests in challenging fields that include science, mathematics, engineering, and technology.
+They attend our Summer Study program at UW, participate in internships and leadership activities, and take part in an e-community year-round.
+Additional high school students with disabilities, DO‑IT Pals, join this e-community.
+When Scholars move on to college, they become DO‑IT Ambassadors, sharing their experiences with younger students.
 This e-community is also supported by DO‑IT Mentors, most of whom have disabilities themselves and are pursuing challenging postsecondary studies and careers.

 Primary funding for DO‑IT is provided by the National Science Foundation, the state of Washington, and the U.S. Department of Education.
-These and other investors, listed in the DO‑IT Funding section on pages 106-107 of this publication, sponsor the many activities that DO‑IT undertakes.
+These and other investors, listed in the DO‑IT Funding section of this publication, sponsor the many activities that DO‑IT undertakes.
 We appreciate their generous support.
-Those who wish to help fund continued efforts can submit their donation with the Support DO‑IT: How Can You DO-IT? form on page 108.
+Those who wish to help fund continued efforts can submit their donation with the Support DO‑IT: How Can You DO-IT? form.

 Sheryl Burgstahler, PhD

 Founder and Director, DO‑IT and Accessible Technology Services, UW-IT

 Affiliate Professor, College of Education